 Committee Comments

-If a plaintiff prevails on the issue of liability by showing that discrimination was a “motivating factor,” the defendant nevertheless may avoid an award of damages or reinstatement by showing that it would have taken the same action “in the absence of the impermissible motivating factor.”
+If a plaintiff prevails on the issue of liability by showing that harassment was a “motivating factor,” the defendant nevertheless may avoid an award of damages or reinstatement by showing that it would have taken the same action “in the absence of the impermissible motivating factor.”
 See CRA of 91, § 107 (codified at 42 U.S.C. § 2000e-5(g)(2)(B) (1994)).
 This instruction is designed to submit this “same decision” issue to the jury.

 8.20 DEFINITION: SUPERVISORY LIABILITY